Curiosity (song)

-"Curiosity" is a song recorded by Canadian singer Carly Rae Jepsen for her EP Curiosity (2012).
+"Curiosity" is a song recorded by Canadian singer Carly Rae Jepsen for her extended play (EP) Curiosity (2012).
 It was released as the second single from the EP on May 1, 2012, through 604 Records.
-Produced and co-written by Ryan Stewart, "Curiosity" is an upbeat pop track that is influenced by dance and synthpop.
+Produced and co-written by Ryan Stewart, Musically, "Curiosity" is an upbeat pop track that is influenced by dance and synthpop.
 Lyrically, the track alludes to a girl who is poorly treated by a bad boy, and begs for more of his love.

-It received generally positive reviews from contemporary critics, who deemed it similar to Jepsen's previous single, "Call Me Maybe".
-Following its release, the track reached number 18 on the Canadian Hot 100.
-A new version of the track was included on her international debut album Kiss.
+Upon its release, "Curiosity" received generally positive reviews from contemporary critics, who deemed it similar to Jepsen's previous single, "Call Me Maybe".
+Following its release, the track reached number 18 on the Canadian Hot 100, and peaked within the top 10 of the Canada Hot AC and the South Korea International Singles charts.
+It was also certified Gold in Canada.A new version of the track was included on her international debut album Kiss.

 Background and release

 Jepsen's first single, "Call Me Maybe", was released only in Canada on September 20, 2011.
 In January 2012, pop singers Justin Bieber and Selena Gomez were in the country and heard the track on the mainstream radio.
 After they tweeted about it on their personal profiles, Jepsen instantly gained international attention, and got signed by Scooter Braun to his Schoolboy Records.
 Braun revealed that Bieber has "never jumped out and promoted an artist like this before.
 He sends me different YouTube videos of unsigned artists that he'd like to work with, but never someone who already had a song out and is on the radio."
 Worldwide distribution of the single was done through Interscope Records.
 "Call Me Maybe" attained worldwide success, reaching number one in Australia, Canada, United States, Finland, Ireland, New Zealand, and the United Kingdom, while peaking inside the top ten in Belgium, Netherlands and Norway.
-Following the surprising performance of the single, Jepsen's second studio effort, Curiosity, was released on February 14, 2012 in Canada only, where it debuted and peaked at number six.
-The title track was written by Jepsen, while song production and additional writing was done by Ryan Stewart.
+Following the surprising performance of the single, Jepsen's second studio effort, Curiosity, was released on February 14, 2012, in Canada only, where it debuted and peaked at number six.
 It was released as the second single from the EP on May 1, 2012.